Sanju Samson: Indian Premier League

 In January 2021, Samson was named the captain of Rajasthan Royals ahead of the 2021 Indian Premier League.
 He scored a century in his first match as captain, becoming the first IPL captain to achieve the feat.
 He completed 3000 runs in IPL later in the season.

 In November 2021, he was retained by Rajasthan Royals ahead of the 2022 Indian Premier League.
 Samson surpassed Ajinkya Rahane to become the all-time leading run-scorer for Rajasthan during the season.
 Rajasthan went on to play the finals and finished as the runners-up under his leadership.

 In 2023, he played as a captain of Rajasthan Royals and scored 362 runs with 3 half centuries in season and finished 5th on points table.

 In 2024, Rajasthan Royals won 8 matches out of their first 9 matches under his leadership.
 He individually scored 531 runs out of 16 matches with 5 half centuries, which is considered the best season for him.
 In this season, Rajasthan Royals ended up the league stage at 3rd on points table, and went on to Qualifier 2 but defeated by Sunrisers Hyderabad by 36 runs.

+On 15 November 2025, Samson was officially traded to the Chennai Super Kings by Rajasthan Royals, ahead of the IPL 2026 season.
+In this high-profile trade, CSK traded away Ravindra Jadeja and Sam Curran to Rajasthan to acquire Samson.
+Playing for CSK, Sanju Samson scored 477 runs across 13 innings, averaging 47.70 runs per inning.
+He also set the record for most runs scored by a designated CSK wicketkeeper in a single IPL season.